 - Possess a Valid Driver’ License

-Persons wishing to apply should obtain, and complete, the Cheverly Police Department Application & Personal History Statement, located here.
+Persons wishing to apply should complete the Cheverly Police Department's online application, located below, or by clicking here.

 1. Completion and Submission of an Application and Personal History Statement